Grow

 • Make sure you have a section of the restaurant clearly marked for pickup and takeout.
 Takeout customers often want to be in and out as quickly as possible, as do delivery drivers, and clear signage makes that happen.

 • Let customers order and pay online.
-Set up commission-free online ordering on your website with DoorDash Storefront (where restaurants only pay payment processing fees), or list your restaurant on DoorDash Marketplace
+Set up commission-free online ordering on your website with DoorDash Online Ordering (where restaurants only pay payment processing fees), or list your restaurant on DoorDash Marketplace

 How to provide the best restaurant service